 What services do you provide?

-All traffic matters ranging from minor infections, to misdemeanors such as reckless driving and driving on suspended license to DUIs.
+All traffic matters ranging from minor infections, to misdemeanors such as reckless driving and driving on a suspended license, to DUIs.

 How do your services benefit me?